jiangkuanli/jiangkuanli.github.io/_pages/about.md

 # 👋 About Me
 &emsp;&emsp;I am **Jiangkuanli**, a first-year master's student in Artificial Intelligence at the **University of Electronic Science and Technology of China (UESTC)**, where I was admitted through recommendation without an entrance exam.
 I earned my B.Eng. degree in **Artificial Intelligence** from **Yangzhou University** in July 2025.

-&emsp;&emsp;My research interests focus on **transfer learning, cross-modal retrieval and person re-identification**.
+&emsp;&emsp;My research interests focus on **🔄 transfer learning, 🖼️cross-modal retrieval and 🕵️‍♂️person re-identification**.
 I am dedicated to exploring innovative approaches that push the boundaries of intelligent systems and their applications.

 &emsp;&emsp;If you are interested in my work, feel free to contact me via [email](mailto:jiangkuanli@163.com.com), connect with me on [GitHub](https://github.com/Re-ljk), or visit my [personal academic blog](https://www.leejk-magic.top/) for research updates and project insights.
 I am always open to collaborations and academic exchanges.

 # 🧠 Research Interests
-- Transfer Learning
+- 🔄 **Transfer Learning**
-- Cross-modal Retrieval
+- 🖼️ **Cross-modal Retrieval**
-- Person Re-identification
+- 🕵️‍♂️ **Person Re-identification**

 # 🔥 News
 - *2025.06*: 🌟 Graduated with B.Eng. in Artificial Intelligence from Yangzhou University.